mlsmithjr/gurglefish/README.md

 > This is a good time to discuss the topic of Saleforce API limits.
 For each run, for each table, one metadata API call is made to detect schema changes and one query is issues to pull down changed records, giving a minimum of 2 per table per run.
 If you run snapshots every 2 hours on 20 tables, that's 12 x 20 x 2 = 480/day **minimum**.
 I say _minimum_ because this is best-case scenario where there are less than a few hundred changes.
 With larger data queries, Salesforce returns the data in "chunks" and API users are required to call back to Salesforce to retrieve the next chunk, until are all retrieved.
 So for sobjects with a lot of activity, like User, Account, Lead, Opportunity, etc, there could be hundreds of calls for each run.

 > Fortunately, Gurglefish reports to you at the end of a run the total number of API calls consumed so you can keep an eye on it.
 You can compare to the documented limits [here](https://developer.salesforce.com/docs/atlas.en-us.salesforce_app_limits_cheatsheet.meta/salesforce_app_limits_cheatsheet/salesforce_app_limits_platform_api.htm).
-So, for example, if you have an Enterprise license and 65+ users you already have the maximum of 1,000,000 calls per day limit.
+So, for example, if you have an Enterprise license and 65+ users you already have the maximum of 1,000,000 calls rolling 24-hour window.

 > And remember, you are sharing those limits with your other integrations.